If you’re new to smoothies, this Creamy Raspberry Smoothie is a great one to begin with as it tastes familiar – almost like ice-cream!

 - Optionally, a small handful of spinach leaves

-Melt the coconut oil by putting the jar/bottle into a saucepan of water and heat until it melts.
-Place The frozen raspberries into your blender first, then add all other ingredients apart from the coconut oil.
-Then carefully pour in the coconut oil, avoiding the frozen raspberries or the oil will harden again.
+Melt the coconut oil.
+To do this place a tablespoon of of solid coconut oil into small jar.
+Then either pop the jar into a saucepan containing a small amount of water and heat until it melts.
+Or microwave it.
+I always have a small jar on the go.
+Now, place the frozen raspberries into your blender first, then add all other ingredients apart from the coconut oil.
+Then carefully pour in the coconut oil into the blender, avoiding the frozen raspberries or the oil will harden again.
 Blitz.
 Enjoy immediately.

-Until you become accustomed to the slightly veggie/herby flavour of greens powder, stick to 1 teaspoon.
-By the way, don’t skip the oil because you think it’s fattening: you need it!
+By-the-way, until you become accustomed to the slightly veggie/herby flavour of greens powder, stick to 1 teaspoon.
+And don’t skip the oil because you think it’s fattening: you need it!
 Good fats can help you lose weight and help reduce bad cholesterol.